endurantgames/cosmiclegends/src/classes/wheelman.md

     In addition, choose one Skill possessed by the Vehicle.
 When you are in the Vehicle, you are considered to have that skill.

-    You *can* have a Vignette with your own Unique Vehicle if it's intelligent.
+    *Special:* You *can* have a Vignette with your own Unique Vehicle if it's intelligent.

 Haunted Vehicle